 Skin cancer can be a very frightening diagnosis.
 We understand the feelings of anxiety that may develop for the skin cancer patient, and we are happy to discuss the various forms of treatment that will best suit immediate and long-term needs, both for aesthetics and for health.
 Dr. Shelton and his colleagues encourage patients to gain familiarity with their skin so that unusual changes may be detected right away.
 With early detection and treatment, there are excellent chances for cure.

-To learn more about Mohs micrographic surgery or to schedule your skin cancer screening in Dr. Shelton's Manhattan medical practice, call (212) 593-1818.
+To learn more about Mohs Skin Cancer Surgery New York NY or to schedule your skin cancer screening in Dr. Shelton's Manhattan Mohs medical practice, call (212) 593-1818.

 - Mohs Micrographic Surgery in Midtown - Patients in NYC have Mohs micrographic surgery for skin cancer by Dr Ron Shelton and colleagues, at the Laser and Skin Surgery Center of New York.

-- Mohs Surgery Recovery New York - Despite my sleeping with my head elevated, I awakened this morning with a lot of swelling under my left eye.
+- Best Mohs Surgery NYC / Mohs Surgery Recovery New York - Despite my sleeping with my head elevated, I awakened this morning with a lot of swelling under my left eye.
 I had Mohs surgery yesterday on my forehead near my hairline on the left side.
 Is this normal?

-- Mohs Surgery For Skin Cancer New York - I am thirty-two years young and was just diagnosed with a skin cancer on the nose.
+- Mohs for Skin Cancer New York - I am thirty-two years young and was just diagnosed with a skin cancer on the nose.
 It is not a melanoma fortunately but a squamous cell carcinoma.
 I don’t want a scar.
-Someone told me that they had an uncle who had radiation treatment for a skin cancer on their face.
-Should I consider radiation instead of Mohs surgery?

 - Mohs Surgery Scar New York - I had Mohs surgery on my nose two months ago and had a flap done to close the hole.
 I am happy but the flap appears slightly lumpy.
 What can be done to improve this?